EnergyModelsX/EnergyModelsGUI.jl/docs/src/how-to/save-design.md

 # [Save design to file](@id how_to-save_design)

 EnergyModelsGUI enables an interactive framework for moving nodes in a topology which can be saved to file.
-To save the coordinates to file the `design_path` argument must be provided as follows
+To save the coordinates to file, the `design_path` argument must be provided as

 ```julia
 gui = GUI(case; design_path);